 Penny for Pinellas (Penny) revenues are proceeds of an additional 1.0% Local Government Infrastructure Surtax on sales, pursuant to Section 212.055(2), Florida Statutes, imposed in Pinellas County.
 The Penny surtax is collected on the first \$5,000 of all purchases excluding groceries and medications.
 The authorized use of these funds is generally restricted to infrastructure projects only and cannot be used for ongoing operation or maintenance costs.
 As a sales tax, the Penny is sensitive to general economic conditions.
 The revenue assumptions for the Penny have been updated and are consistent with the State sales tax revenue projections.
 Following a reduction of (3.3%) in FY20, the FY21 revenue reflecting a post-pandemic recovery increased 18.0%.
 FY22 continued this recovery and reflected an increase of 13.8%.
-Current year, FY23, the Office of Economic Data and Research is projecting a reduction of (6.7%).
-However, FY23 actuals received through March are 4.6% higher than same time last year.
+FY23 actuals received through June are 2.4% higher than same time last year.
 FY24 is projecting a small increase of 0.3%.
 Thereafter, Penny revenue is projected to increase an average of 3.0% in FY25-FY30.